 Mike’s stomach and shirt looked like a black, gaping hole.
-Running the fingers of his left hand down the shaft, even the bayonet felt like a sticky liquid.
-But beneath the warm wet shirt, Ray felt the puckered lips of the entry wound around the blade.
+Running the fingers of his right hand down the shaft, even the bayonet felt like a sticky liquid.
+But beneath the warm, wet shirt, Ray felt the puckered lips of the entry wound around the blade.
 He pressed on either side just firmly enough to staunch the bleeding.
 He felt as though his hand might slip through the torn flesh if he pushed any harder.
-As he steadied the handle of the bayonet with his picking hand, he had the odd sensation of playing the guitar.
+As he steadied the handle of the bayonet with his left hand, the fingers of his picking hand down in the wound, he had the odd sensation of playing the guitar.
 In a flash of panic, he feared he would start laughing and rip Mike’s stomach open, but the crowd around him shifted and he refocused in the light of a pair of headlights that turned the scene a lurid red.

 Doreen had never seen that much blood in her life.
 A wave of fear started in her skin and knotted in the pit of her stomach.
 But then, as she shivered around a core of tension, she was surprised to feel herself detach and begin to observe: three men, one of them probably dying, Gino breathing into his mouth, and the trucker holding him together with his hands.
 Who is he?
 Looking off, away from the glare of the headlights, he appeared to be lost in some distant thought while he held his arms and body firm.

-Just as her memories began to emerge, they were drowned by sirens converging from all directions.
+Just as memories began to emerge, they were drowned by sirens converging from all directions.